utxorpc/spec/cardano/gen/docs/docs.md

 | tag | [uint32](#uint32) |  |  |
 | any_constructor | [uint64](#uint64) |  |  |
 | fields | [PlutusData](#utxorpc-cardano-v1-PlutusData) | repeated |  |

+<a name="utxorpc-cardano-v1-DatumPattern"></a>

+### DatumPattern
+Pattern of an datum that can be used to evaluate matching predicates.

+TBD